zwentt/zwen/teaching.md

 - <a href="http://wentoday.com/download/csufresno/om/littles_law_simulator.html" target="_blank">Supply- and Demand- Constrained Process </a>
 Based on Little’s Law, this simulator demonstrates how inventory levels (or service backlogs) change when the supply and demand flow rates are not aligned.

+- <a href="http://wentoday.com/download/csufresno/om/process_capacity_tool.html" target="_blank">Process Capacity Analysis Tool </a>
+This process capacity analysis tool illustrates that overall capacity is governed by the pace of the bottleneck workstation.
+For the purpose of teaching, although the visualization depicts an initially empty process flow, the dashboard metrics are calculated under steady-state operating conditions.

 ### Lean Philosophy
 - 5S